Anmoljain2005/Predict-a-Burn/README.md

 # Predict-a-Burn- Calories Burnt Prediction Web Application

 **Predict-a-Burn** is a machine learning-based web application designed to predict the number of calories burned during various physical activities.
-By analyzing user input, the model provides accurate calorie expenditure estimates, aiding users in tracking and managing their fitness goals effectively.
+By analyzing user input, the model provides accurate calorie expenditure estimates, aiding users in tracking and managing their fitness goals effectively.

 ## Table of Contents